- E-Verify requirements vary widely by state, with many now mandating its use for private employers.

 To navigate these evolving requirements effectively, HR teams need integrated solutions that can adapt to changing regulations while maintaining strict compliance standards.
 WorkBright's Smart I-9 solution offers a comprehensive approach to I-9 and E-Verify management, ensuring accuracy and efficiency throughout the verification process.

-Federal E-Verify Requirements in 2025
+Federal E-Verify Requirements in 2026

-As we approach 2025, federal E-Verify mandates continue to evolve, with participation required for all federal contractors.
+In 2026, federal E-Verify mandates continue to evolve, with participation required for all federal contractors.
 These organizations must enroll within 30 days of contract award and verify employees within 90 calendar days of enrollment.
 For federal contract workers, the verification window narrows to three business days from the employee's start date.

 While E-Verify remains voluntary for most private employers at the federal level, adoption rates continue to climb.
 With over one million employers participating and approximately 1,500 new companies joining weekly, the trend towards widespread E-Verify usage is clear.